ellorine/TrackFlow/README.md

 4. Run runTrackFlow.py in Python command line.
 The file takes one argument, "-c", which specifies the path to the config.yml file.

 e.g. **"python path_to_code/runTrackFlow.py -c path_to_config/config.yml"**

+# Results Folders
+- 2_Optical_Flow_Results is where the optical flow outputs are stored for the whole area of interest (Geotiff) and validation points (csv).
+- 3_CIAS_Results is where the averaged CIAS results are stored as well as the interpolations of the sparse grid ouputs from CIAS.
+- 4_Validation is where the summary tables for the validation vectors are stored.
+- 5_Plots is where the output plots are stored.

 # Understanding the Results
 - 2_Optical_Flow_Results has the results from the optical flow algorithm stored as a 9 or 11 band geotiff.
 Bands are as follows: